Chantity/btd6-scripts/guide/README.md

 ![](images/14_find_and_replace.gif)

 Now, if you followed the tutorial along well, you should have a working Balance Easy Grinder!
 To try it, either click the play button in the top right or just double click it in the file explorer as usual; then go to the home screen and press 8.
-If you didn't get what a specific part of the script should look like now, find the finished script we just built [here](./tutorial.ahk).
+If you didn't get what a specific part of the script should look like now, find the finished script we just built [here](./tutorial.ahk) (or read the file on GitHub [here](https://github.com/Chantity/btd6-scripts/blob/main/guide/tutorial.ahk)).

 ## Happy scripting!